How To Actually Keep Your New Year’s Resolutions

 A recent survey shows the most popular New Year’s resolutions revolve around saving money and being more active.
 I can see why with how the grocery bill continues to climb and how the leading cause of death is directly related to diet and exercise habits [3].

-Don’t concede to the pressure to go with what’s popular though.
+However, don’t concede to the pressure to go with what’s popular though.
 If it touches you in a special way?
 If it tugs on your passion vein or compels you to positive rapacity, then yes.
 Popular or not, it’s for you.
 It’ll bring forth a sort of self-worth.

-Related note: However.. whether you have an affinity for it or not.
+Related note: Whether you have an affinity for it or not.
 If your health or life is in jeopardy contingent upon you getting your nutrition and training together.
 Do it anyway.
 Dependent on how you found this post I may not know you, but the chances are if you’re reading a blog about New Year’s resolutions, you’re probably the type of person we want around for a while.
 So do your part to raise your chances of being around for a while.

 Now back to where we were.